BroadbandForum/data-model-template/specification/index.md

     list (at least) all its mandatory arguments.

 ### Modifications

+As experience is gained with a data model, it may be desirable to revise that model.
+However, changes to published models are not allowed if they have any potential to cause interoperability problems between a Controller using an original specification and an Agent using an updated specification.

 New data types, components, models and profiles can be created based on existing items.
 This does not modify the existing item.